DanielKeogh/persistent-vector/README.md

 ## Usage

-For convenience of using this library without conflicting with other packages, functions that transform or read from vectors are prefixed with `v-`.
+For the convenience of using this library without conflicting with other packages, functions that transform or read from vectors are prefixed with `v-`.

 **Constructor:**